-- There is no risk of polio in this country.
-However, proof of polio vaccination may be necessary for some travellers.
-Please check the World Health Organization: International Travel and Health for latest country specific information. - There is no risk of yellow fever in Qatar, however, there is a certificate requirement. - Under International Health Regulations, proof of vaccination against yellow fever is required for travellers aged 9 months or over arriving from countries with risk of yellow transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - · View the WHO list of countries with risk of vellow fever transmission.
+- There is no risk of yellow fever in Bahrain, however, there is a certificate requirement. - Under International Health Regulations, proof of vaccination against yellow fever is required from travellers over 9 months of age arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 12 hours through the airport of a country with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission.